 - Corporates engaged in trade.
 Such corporates must have a minimum capital base of US$2 million, and minimum turnover of US$10 million per annum;

-The future delivery obligation guaranteed will normally not exceed 360 days.
+The future delivery obligations guaranteed will normally not exceed 360 days.

-- Future delivery of US dollars or Euro in exchange for Eligible African Currency; and
+- Future delivery of US dollars or Euros in exchange for Eligible African Currency; and

-- Future delivery of Eligible African Currency in exchange for US dollars or Euro.
+- Future delivery of Eligible African currency in exchange for US dollars or Euros.

 - United States Dollars; and